-- Midterm dates will be announced at least 3 days before the corresponding midterm is given. - Midterms will begin promptly when class starts, and will last 50 minutes. - There will be no makeup midterms.
-No midterm scores will be dropped.
-I will not reschedule midterms for individuals. - The expectations for midterms and quizzes are very different.
+- Midterm dates will be announced at least 3 days before the corresponding midterm is given. - Midterms will begin promptly when class starts, and will last 50 minutes. - No midterm scores will be dropped.
+Make-up midterms will only be allowed in the event of serious personal illness, injury or emergency, and must be supported by documentation (eg. accident, medical or police report).
+You may be given only 1 day's notice before a make-up midterm will occur. - The expectations for midterms and quizzes are very different.
 Because quizzes are given 2 days after material is taught, you may be given more time, because you are just starting to incorporate the subject matter.
-For midterms, I assume that you have had much more practice with the material, so that you are able to identify and execute solutions within a much shorter timeframe. - To be fully prepared for the midterms (and final exam), consider creating individual strips of paper, each with a different problem, definition or theorem, throw them all in a hat, then draw them out in random order and solve each.
+For midterms, I assume that you have had much more practice with the material, so that you are able to identify and execute solutions within a much shorter timeframe. - To be fully prepared for the midterms (and final exam), consider creating individual strips of paper, each with a different problem, throw them all in a hat, then draw them out in random order and solve each.
 This will give you practice in identifying solution techniques without benefit of knowing which section the solution might be found in.
 Also consider creating and solving your own problems within your homework group. - There will be demerits if your phone, tablet, computer or other noisemaking device makes an audible noise during a midterm or final exam.
 The demerit will consist of 10% of all points available on the test. - If you score higher on your first midterm than on your second or third midterm, I will replace your lowest midterm score with the average of that score with your score on the first midterm.
 Only one of your second or third midterm scores can be replaced in this way.
 The first midterm score cannot be replaced.
 So, it is to your benefit to begin studying regularly right away.